Salama Hegazi

-Salama Ibrahim Hegazi (سلامة حجازي) (1852 – October 4, 1917) was an Egyptian singer.
-He was a pioneer of musical theatre in Egypt in the second half of the 19th century.
+Salama Ibrahim Hegazi (سلامة حجازي; 1852 – October 4, 1917) was an Egyptian theatre director and singer.
+He is known as a pioneer of musical theatre in Egypt in the second half of the 19th century.

+Life and career

-He was locally known as El Sheikh Salama.
-In 1852 in Alexandria, he recited the Qur'an, after memorising the entire book.
+Hegazi was locally known as El Sheikh Salama.
+In 1852 in Alexandria, he recited the Qur'an, after memorising the entire work.

-Many famous singers in Egypt, such as Munira Mahdia and Mohamed Abdel Wahab, have sung his music.
+Many famous singers in Egypt, such as Mounira El Mahdeya and Mohamed Abdel Wahab, have performed his music.
 He promoted Sayed Darwish, who considered him an inspiration.

-Iskandar Farah and Salama founded a theater company in 1891.

-In 1914, with George Abiad, he helped in the formation of a new group and they worked together until his death, despite being paralyzed at the end of his days he continued to appear on stage.
+In 1891 Iskandar Farah and Hegazi founded a theatre company.
+In 1914, with Lebanese actor George Abyad, he helped in the formation of a new group and they worked together until Salama's death in 1917.
+Despite being paralyzed at the end of his days, he continued to appear on stage.
 He has been credited with many forms of musical theatre and operetta music.